-Trinidad is, right after Havana, an obliged visit in Cuba.
+Trinidad is, right after Havana, an obliged visit to Cuba.
 The time stopped here long ago, but this is what makes the delightful of the city with its charm.

 Trinidad was in excellent conditions because there was no road to the city for a long time and ships only navigated until Casilda’s port.
-Until present day, not without reason it is said that Trinidad is a «city museum».
+Until the present day, not without reason, it is said that Trinidad is a «city-museum».
 We found here palaces and museums, but also guesthouses and private restaurants, as well as beautiful colonial furniture, porcelain, clocks and other exhibitions of the days of glory of Trinidad.
-The treasures remained along sugar barons who lived on sugar cane production.
+The treasures remained along with sugar barons who lived on sugar cane production.

 - 1 The 10 main attractions of Trinidad

-After the fall in Haiti, the sugarcane plantations in Cuba began to grow dynamically and at the same time began a great slavery.
-Trinidad was a spot very important not only to receive slaves, but also for trading them.
-In area of Trinidad is located the farm Guachunango, one of the few sugar plantations that is still working.
+After the fall in Haiti, the sugarcane plantations in Cuba began to grow dynamically and at the same time began great slavery.
+Trinidad was a spot very important not only to receive slaves but also for trading them.
+In the area of Trinidad is located the farm Guachunango, one of the few sugar plantations that are still working.

 Architecture of Trinidad

-The houses of the decades of 1840 and 1850, inspired in the Spanish architecture, are distinguish for the gravity of their heavy doors and windows covered with wooden bars.
+The houses of the decades of 1840 and 1850, inspired in Spanish architecture, are distinguished for the gravity of their heavy doors and windows covered with wooden bars.
 The houses of the XIX century are characterizing for richness ostentatious: bars of forged iron meticulously decorated, adorned entries, etc.

 Trinidad’s streets are paved with stones, and residents call them bald stones.
 It is normal to see water flowing down the streets through the stones every night.
 Everything is due to the problems of plumbing that Trinidad confronts.
 The frustrated residents say they have a second Venice at home.